wink/money-tree/README.md

 To create a new HD Wallet, we're going to create a tree structure of private/public keypairs (nodes).
 You'll first want to start with a master node.
 This master node should be seeded with at least 16 random bytes but preferably 32 random bytes from a cryptographically secure PRNG (pseudo-random number generator).

 DO NOT use a user generated password.
 Keep in mind that whoever controls the seed controls ALL coins in the entire tree, so it should not be left up to a human brain, because humans tend to follow patterns and patterns are subject to brute force attacks.
-Luckily, I've already included the seed generation by default so you don't need to create this on your own.
+Luckily, MoneyTree includes the seed generation by default so you don't need to create this on your own.

 ```ruby
 # Create a new master node (with automatic seed generation)